baudren/montepython_public/sphinx-documentation/example.rst

 .. code::

-  $ montepython/Montepython.py -conf my-conf.conf -p input/lcdm.param -o chains/planck/lcdm -N 5
+  $ montepython/Montepython.py run -p input/lcdm.param -o chains/planck/lcdm -N 5

 I can see on the screen the evolution of the initialization of the code.
 At the end I check that I have a chain and a :code:`log.param`